ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 #### `module show`

 The `module show` command reveals what operations the module actually performs to change your environment when it is loaded.
-We provide a brief overview of what the significance of these different settings mean below.
 For example, for the default FFTW module:

 ```
 auser@uan01:~> module show cray-fftw